UPskillDOTNET/G4_Sprint1/README.md

 # **Sprint #1**

 > Creation of a console-based software used for municipality and people management.
-Development process using the sprint methodology, starting from the software design planning and implementation to the debugging process.
+Development process in C# programming language, using the sprint methodology, starting from the software design planning and implementation to the debugging process.

 ## Team Members